Jack-Eatock/Jack-Eatock/README.md

 Not very active on github, more so on Bitbucket, Gitlab and Azure

-Second year student, studying computer science at Plymouth University.
+Final year student, studying computer science at Plymouth University.
-I am very intersted in:
+I am very interested in:
 - 3D game development           ( Confident in my skills )
 - VR and AR game development    ( Confident in my skills )
 - Web based applications        ( Developing the skills  )